A winter wonderland in Seattle begins to melt away: Here’s what’s next after a snowy weekend

 A total of 12.4 inches of snow was recorded at SeaTac Airport by the weather service, with 2.2 inches on Friday, 8.9 on Saturday, and 1.3 on Sunday.
 Some parts of the region had even more: Tumwater in Thurston County had 13.5 inches of snow just on Saturday, according to the Seattle office of the National Weather Service.

-A city full of hills became a winter playground.
+Seattle, a city full of hills, became a winter playground.
 People got out their cross-country skis and snowshoes, and headed right down the middle of neighborhood streets.

 In some neighborhoods, the newspapers never came.
 The mail didn’t either.
 Why not spend Sunday — Valentine’s Day after all — making homemade Valentines and cocoa?